stevenwdv/fathom-shadow/docs/training.rst

     fathom-train samples/training  --ruleset rulesets.js --trainee yourTraineeId --learning-rate 0.1 -c tryingToRemoveOscillations

-Comments (with ``-c``) are your friend, as a heap of anonymous TensorBoard runs otherwise quickly becomes indistinguishable.
+Comments added (with ``-c``) to your :doc:`fathom-train<commands/train>` calls are your friend, as a heap of anonymous TensorBoard runs otherwise quickly becomes indistinguishable.

 .. note::

    Fathom currently uses the `Adam <https://en.wikipedia.org/wiki/Stochastic_gradient_descent#Adam>`_ optimization algorithm, which is good at tuning its own learning rates.
 Even if the loss graph oscillates at the start, it will eventually flatten out, given enough iterations.
 However, it's best to tamp down oscillations from the beginning so you can use validation-guided early stopping.
 Adam seems to dial in the learning rate quickly enough, as long as you get it within a power of 10.

-   Incidentally, it's not the end of the world if some scores go slightly outside [0, 1].
+   Incidentally, it's not the end of the world if some scores from rules go slightly outside [0, 1].
 Limited tests have gotten away with values up to about 10 without measurable harm to training speed or accuracy.
 However, when feature values differ in magnitude by a factor of 1000, annoying oscillations dominate early iterations.
 Stick to [0, 1] for a trouble-free experience.

 Once you've tamped down oscillations, use validation samples and early stopping (on by default) to keep Fathom from overfitting::